In a first, women's AP Top 25 has no teams from Texas - WHIZ News

 “Texas is the oil state and also has certainly been rich in women’s basketball as well,” said Mel Greenberg, who started the poll in the 1976-77 season while with the Philadelphia Inquirer.
 “When I started, the state had some of the best teams with Wayland and Stephen F. Austin.
 Then Jody (Conradt) at Texas and eventually Kim (Mulkey) at Baylor continued the tradition.”

 Middle Tennessee entered the rankings for the first time in nine years at No. 23.
-The Blue Raiders (16-2) have won 14 consecutive games, including a victory over Louisville, which is the fourth-longest winning streak in the country behind the last three unbeaten teams.
+The Blue Raiders (16-2) have won 14 consecutive games, including a victory over Louisville, which is the third-longest winning streak in the country behind the two unbeaten teams.

 Stanford flipped places with LSU for No. 3 after beating then- No. 8 Utah and No. 25 Colorado, which dropped a spot after the loss.
 LSU (19-0) is fourth and UConn fifth.